Royal Oak Michigan Bankruptcy Office

 Thankfully, the trustees in our district are understanding and will accommodate the attorneys.
 The role of the bankruptcy trustee is to conduct an in person examination of the debtor or debtors in the case of a married couple.
 The case is typically called and the debtors along with their attorney walk up to the hearing table.
 The debtors are sworn in and state their name and address after which the trustee begins questioning the debtors regarding the state of their financial affairs paying particular attention to assets held presently or in the not so distant past.
 Protection of these assets is of utmost importance to people.
 The bankruptcy exemptions and their proper use can be daunting and quite complex which is why the services of an attorney like myself, who is board certified in consumer bankruptcy using the proper bankruptcy exemptions should be at your side.

-I have personally appeared at over 10,000 bankruptcy hearings and have sat in at tens of thousands more.
+I have personally appeared at thousands of bankruptcy hearings and have sat in at tens of thousands more.
 The attorney’s role does not end after the meeting of creditors.
 Very often, the bankruptcy trustee will want to see more documentation after the meeting and may wish to engage in discussions regarding the debtor’s property and the valuation that the debtor assigns to this property.

 Contact Us Today